Milonga (dance): Spread to the United States

 In the Winter of 1913-14 tango and milonga swept through the United States.
 Some newspapers such as a paper in Fort Wayne, Indiana even called it a "Tango Craze" while discussing how the police were not allowing tango or "tango like dances to be danced in public."
 Tango became so popular that some cities such as Atlantic City and Reno started to try and capitalize on it through tourism.
 In Atlantic city the city officials had a trolley car converged into a "Tango Car" where the floor of the trolley was converted into a dance floor and would travel around the city.
 Additionally in Atlantic city beachgoers would dance tango and milonga on the beach board walk.
-Another places in the US that joined in on the new craze was Chicago where some people converted train cars into dance floors so that people who were traveling from Chicago to Mardi Gras could dance the whole the whole trip so they would not have to wait until they arrived.
+Another places in the US that joined in on the new craze was Chicago where some people converted train cars into dance floors so that people who were traveling from Chicago to Mardi Gras could dance the whole trip so they would not have to wait until they arrived.